The Midshipmaid

-The Midshipmaid is a 1932 British comedy film directed by Albert de Courville and starring Jessie Matthews, Frederick Kerr, Basil Sydney and Nigel Bruce.
-The film is based on the 1931 play of the same title by Ian Hay and Stephen King-Hall. it was released in the U.S. as Midshipmaid Gob.
+The Midshipmaid (U.S. title: Midshipmaid Gob) is a 1932 British comedy film directed by Albert de Courville and starring Jessie Matthews, Frederick Kerr, Basil Sydney and Nigel Bruce.
+It was written by Stafford Dickens based on the 1931 play of the same title by Ian Hay and Stephen King-Hall.
 John Mills makes his film debut in a supporting role.
 It was shot at the Lime Grove Studios, with sets designed by the art director Alfred Junge.

 Plot

-In this comedy with musical interludes, pompous economy expert Sir Percy Newbiggin (Fred Kerr) visits the Naval Fleet in Malta to see what cuts can be made in their expenditure.
-The officers all fall over themselves to woo his beautiful daughter Celia (Jessie Matthews), who accompanies him: she becomes engaged to the son of the First Sea Lord and her father decides to leave economics to the Navy.
+Pompous economy expert Sir Percy Newbiggin visits the Naval Fleet in Malta to see what cuts can be made in their expenditure.
+The officers all fall over themselves to woo his beautiful daughter Celia, who accompanies him: she becomes engaged to the son of the First Sea Lord and her father decides to leave economics to the Navy.